davidcrowe/gatewaystack/README.md

 ---

----

 ## What's Different from Traditional API Gateways?

 **Identity Providers (Auth0, Okta, Cognito, Entra ID)**
 Handle login and token minting, but stop at the edge of your app.
 They don't understand model calls, tools, or which provider a request is going to — and they don't enforce user identity inside the AI gateway.

 **API Gateways and Service Meshes (Kong, Apigee, AWS API Gateway, Istio, Envoy)**
-Great at path/method-level auth and rate limiting, but they treat LLMs like any other HTTP backend.
-They don't normalize user/org/tenant metadata, don't speak Apps SDK / MCP, and don't provide a model-centric identity abstraction.
+Great at path/method-level auth and rate limiting, but they treat LLMs like any other HTTP backend. **You can build AI governance on top of them** (Kong plugins, Istio policies, Lambda authorizers), **but it requires 100+ hours of custom development** to replicate what Gatewaystack provides out-of-the-box: user-scoped identity normalization, per-tool scope enforcement, pre-flight cost checks, Apps SDK / MCP compliance, and AI-specific audit trails.

 **Cloud AI Gateways (Cloudflare AI Gateway, Azure OpenAI + API Management, Vertex AI, Bedrock Guardrails)**
 Focus on provider routing, quota, and safety filters at the tenant or API key level.
 User identity is usually out-of-band or left to the application.